hawkv6/network/README.md

 ### Overview
-This lab uses containerlab to run 3 XRd control-plane devices and two docker [network-ninja container](https://github.com/INSRapperswil/network-ninja).
+This lab uses containerlab to run 3 XRv9k devices and two docker [network-ninja container](https://github.com/INSRapperswil/network-ninja).
 It was used to test performance-measurement config on XRd control-plane nodes.

 The lab was tested with the following things:
-- XRd control-plane version 7.11.1.48I
+- XRv9k version 7.10.1
 - containerlab 0.48.1
 - Docker 0.48.1
 - Docker Compose version v2.3.3